Sunday, July 30, 2006

 2) Perhaps just as important is that Ballack is now free from being pigeon-holed by some Germans of being from East Germany, the following interesting

-explains how Ballack was labelled as not having character due to where he was from!
+article explains how Ballack was labelled as not having character due to where he was from!

 3) Arguable Chelsea is currently a better Champions League contender then Bayern, their most recent history has shown this